Sabina Hidalgo

 María Sabina Hidalgo Pano (born September 20, 1999), better known as Sabina Hidalgo, is a Mexican singer and dancer.
-She is a ex-member of the global pop group Now United, representing Mexico.
+She was a member of the global pop group Now United, representing Mexico.

 She became known after being signed by Simon Fuller, manager of the girl band Spice Girls, to join Now United, representing her home country.

 Early life

 Hidalgo was born in Guadalajara, Mexico, on 20 September 1999.
 At the age of two, she realized her desire to become a dancer.
 Her singing and love for reggaeton started when she heard Daddy Yankee's "Gasolina", after which she began taking singing lessons.

 In 2017, Hidalgo was announced as the Mexican representative of pop group Now United.
 In December of the same year, the group released their first single, "Summer In The City".

 Personal life

-Hidalgo is currently married to Mexican footballer, Tepa González.
-They have been dating on-and-off since 2017.
+Hidalgo was married to Mexican footballer, Tepa González.
+They were dating on-and-off since 2017.
 On February 24, 2022, Hidalgo announced her pregnancy.
 She gave birth to a son (Enzo González Hidalgo) on August 4, 2022.
 On June 3, 2023, Hidalgo became engaged to González.
-On May 31, 2024, Hidalgo married González.